-MUS 3100 - Elementary Conducting (2)
+MUS 3100 - Elementary Conducting (2) A study of the fundamentals of conducting Empha

 A study of the fundamentals of conducting.
 Emphasis on beat patterns and methods of indicating meter, tempo, volume and style.
 Material drawn from sacred and secular choral music.
 Open to all students.
 Required of all majors and minors.